High levels a liver enzyme known as ALT in the blood can indicate liver issues. Implementing these strategies may help lower ALT levels.

 - over-the-counter pain medications, especially acetaminophen

-- prescription medications used to control cholesterol
+- prescription medications used to manage cholesterol

 - alcohol consumption